This is a simple question with a lot of confusion surrounding it.

 This is where it’s tricky to be 100% sure.

 Different flour brands add different vitamins and minerals.
 Some may very well not be vegan.

 The most common non-wheat ingredients and additives used to make wheat are:

-- Amylase (Typically comes from bacteria or fungus – vegan)
+- Amylase (Typically comes from bacteria or fungus – amylase is typically considered vegan)